-Driving under the influence creates dangerous road conditions for everyone and DUI insurance serves as one of the penalties for individuals who place themselves and others in danger when they choose to drive drunk.
-According to statistics from the National Highway Traffic Safety Administration (NHTSA), one in every 135 drivers in the U.S. is arrested for a DUI, or driving under the influence, each year.
+Driving under the influence creates dangerous road conditions for everyone.
+DUI insurance serves as one of the penalties for individuals who place themselves and others in danger when they choose to drive drunk.
+According to statistics from the National Highway Traffic Safety Administration (NHTSA), one in every 135 drivers in the U.S. is arrested for a DUI or driving under the influence, each year.

 DUI Insurance – What is it?

 DUI insurance is also commonly known as SR-22 insurance.
 This type of auto insurance coverage needs to be carried by persons convicted of driving under the influence of alcohol or drugs.
 Once a driver has been convicted, he is placed into a high-risk category for auto insurance purposes.
 DUI, or SR-22 insurance, provides a way for an insurance company to guarantee that a high-risk driver is carrying at least the state-required minimum level of liability insurance coverage.

 A DUI means a person has been arrested for having a blood alcohol content (BAC) of .08 percent or higher, or under the influence of drugs.
 According to the National Highway Traffic and Safety Administration, 16,885 people, or 39 percent of all traffic deaths, were due to alcohol-related car crashes in 2013.
 Drugs were involved in approximately 18 percent of all traffic fatalities.
 A DWI, or driving while intoxicated, means the same thing as a DUI in some states.
 It implies a more serious offense in others, based on a higher blood alcohol level at the time of the arrest.
 New York, for example, issues a DWI conviction for a BAC of .08 percent or higher.
 A DUI conviction could result from a .07 percent BAC, or a DWI can be downgraded to a DUI in court.